Solvig Baas Becking

-Solvig Baas Becking AM (12 August 1928 – 2011) is an Australian textile artist.
+Solvig Baas Becking AM (12 August 1928 – 2011) was an Australian textile artist.

 Early life

 Baas Becking was born on 12 August 1928 in Balikpapan, Borneo, Indonesia, of Swedish-Dutch parents.
 She studied weaving in Sweden and Amsterdam.

 Career

 Baas Becking moved to Australia in 1963 and established a studio in Canberra in 1964 and later in Mongarlowe, NSW in 1976.
 She exhibited widely around Australia and in America and New Zealand.